o11ydev/oy-toolkit/docs/content/pwgen.md

 ---
-title: Prometheus password file generator
+title: Password file generator for Prometheus
 ---

 This form enables you to generate a [Prometheus web.yml